aehasan/CS125QuizPrepSpring21/week8/quizPrep.md

 ### Concepts
    * Interfaces
    * Abstract Classes
    * Exams are cumulative.
-You should have a strong understanding of past material.
+You should have a strong understanding of past material(References, Polymorphism, etc.).
 If not, ask for help!

    You can use a code playground on the CS 125 website to follow along and test the code! https://cs125.cs.illinois.edu/